miltonian/principles/README.md

 Principles allows you to refine the generated agents or integrate them into larger workflows:

 - **Customize Agents**: Modify the agents' code to enhance their capabilities or better suit your preferences.

-- **Integrate into Other Agents**: Use generated agents as components within other agents to build more complex systems.
+- **Integrate into Other Systems**: Use generated agents as components within other systems or workflows.

 - **Improve Performance**: Continuously refine and test the agents based on feedback from their outputs.

 **Example:**